openstack/ironic-specs/specs/kilo-implemented/root-device-hints.rst

 #.
 If hints are specified and only one disk is found Ironic will pick it.

 #.
 If hints are specified and multiple disks are found Ironic will pick
-   the first disk that matches the all the criterias.
+   the first disk that matches the all the criteria.

 #.
 If hints are specified and no disks are found the deployment is aborted.